-Lahaina Animal Farm: If you are looking for the perfect day-trip or weekend getaway for the whole family, and you love animals and scenic landscapes, then visiting the Lahaina Animal Farm is a must.
-This is a place where families can rent vacation properties near the animals, and with stellar views of the mountains and ocean.
-If it is just a day trip, the farm offers packages like birthday celebrations, family reunions, private and non-private tours, and even hands-on experiences where the keikis (kids) can enjoy things like a petting zoo, feeding the animals, giving a pig a bath, watching a tortoise race or riding a horse.
-Guests can even take advantage of the idyllic rustic setting with several photo shoot options, for newlyweds who want their wedding photos captured, or parents who want to take advantage of the dynamic setting for their next family portrait.
+Looking for the perfect day-trip or weekend getaway for the whole family?
+Love animals and scenic landscapes?
+If so, then visiting the Lahaina Animal Farm is a must.
+The farm offers packages like birthday celebrations, family reunions and private tours.
+Keikis (kids) can enjoy things like a petting zoo, feeding the animals, giving a pig a bath, watching a tortoise race or riding a horse.
+Visitors can even take advantage of the idyllic rustic setting with several photo shoot options.
+Here, newlyweds can do wedding photos while parents can do family portraits.

-Maui Dragon-Fruit Farm: A simple 5-minute drive from Lahaina, this diverse, organic farm grows everything from dragon fruit, to papaya, avocado, pineapple and banana.
-There are also tropical flowers and sugar cane on this property, meaning that you and your family will have your hands full of fun things to learn and experience.
-Touring the farm, guests can gain knowledge about the growth process for dragon fruit, as well as the innumerable nutritional benefits of this unusual crop.
-But don’t let the name deceive you, the Dragon-Fruit Farm offers much more than just a peek at this unique fruit; they also offer adventure tours like rolling in the aqua ball, or zip-lining!
-Both exhilarating and educational, this farm will have something for everyone in the family to enjoy.
+A short drive from Lahaina, this farm grows everything from dragon fruit to papaya and banana.
+There are also tropical flowers and sugar cane on this property.
+Touring the farm, tourists can learn about the growth process for dragon fruit and about its many nutritional benefits.
+But don’t let its name deceive you, the Dragon-Fruit Farm offers much more than just this fruit.
+They also offer adventure tours like rolling on an aqua ball and zip-lining.
+Both exhilarating and educational, this farm will have something for everyone in the family.

-Maui Pineapple Tours: Pineapple-lovers will be happy they added this tour conducted at the Hali’imaile Pineapple Company to their Maui vacation.
-Each visitor tours the harvesting fields, the packaging and shipping factory and then gets to take a pineapple home as a free souvenir.
-If you want to extend the experience, just add on the lunch option and enjoy some of the delectable dishes when you have explored the plantation.
-Tours at the Hali’imaile Pineapple Company are offered twice daily!
+Pineapple-lovers will enjoy adding the Hali’imaile Pineapple Company to their Maui vacation.
+Here, visitors will tour the fields and factory and then take a pineapple home as a free souvenir.
+Also, you can have lunch and enjoy dishes that include the plantation’s pineapples.
+Tours at the Hali’imaile Pineapple Company are offered twice daily.

-Ali’i Kula Lavender Farm: Be prepared to relax as you enjoy the soothing ambiance of this fragrant farm.
-On 13.5 acres of lavender strewn fields, lined with olive trees and lovely flowers, the Ali’i Lavender Farm is situated in the gentle hills near the Haleakala volcano.
-On the daily walking tours, guests are informed both about the function of the farm and the various health benefits and medicinal properties of this famous plant.
-One of the highlights is the gift shop, where visitors can sample some of the lavender-based products, body butter, rich-textured hand sanitizer, candles and even lavender jams and teas.
-The café features homemade and freshly served items including delicate lavender scones.
-Vacations were invented for rejuvenation and renewal and this lavender-scented heaven is just the place for some natural aroma therapy to have a lasting effect.
+Be prepared to relax as you enjoy the soothing ambiance of this fragrant farm.
+On the gentle slopes of Haleakala, you can find the Ali’i Lavender Farms.
+On the walking tours, you’ll learn about the various health benefits and medicinal properties of this famous plant.
+One of the highlights is the gift shop.
+Here, visitors can sample lavender-based products, like body butter, candles and jams and teas.
+The café even serves delicate lavender scones.

-Ocean Vodka Organic Farm and Distillery: The eco-conscious producers at Ocean Vodka, devote time and care to sourcing the purest natural resources for their certified 100% USDA organic, GMO-free, gluten free and handcrafted vodka.
-Theirs is the only kind of vodka in the world made from organic cane sugar and deep ocean mineral water.
-They make an 80 proof vodka, meaning that 60% of the vodka is water, making the water source an important aspect of the construction of this alcoholic beverage.
-The water is sourced thousands of feet below the Kona Coast and brought to the distillery for the purification process, which still allows the water to retain its natural minerals and rich flavor.
-On 80 acres of hill country near Haleakala, guests can view the northern and southern shores of Maui.
-Visitors to the farm can enjoy trying the vodka as a martini, fine cocktail, or simply on the rocks.
-Tours are offered daily.
+Ocean Vodka sources the purest natural resources for their handcrafted vodka.
+The vodka is certified 100% USDA organic as well as GMO and gluten free.
+This is the only vodka in the world using organic cane sugar and deep ocean mineral water.
+As 60% of the vodka is water, its water source is an important aspect of this alcoholic beverage.
+The water is from the depths of the ocean off the Kona Coast.
+Then the distillery purifies it, while still allowing the water to retain its minerals and flavor.
+On 80 acres on Haleakala’s slopes, guests can view Maui’s shorelines.
+Visitors to the farm can try the vodka as a martini, fine cocktail or simply on the rocks.